 The sport of mountain running is evolving in a direction where runners want to apply their fitness to the Alps' biggest peaks.
-As many mountain runners progress, they don’t only want to go further, they want to go higher.
+For many mountain runners, they aren't interested in going further, they want to go higher.
 But higher means more technical terrain with far more objective hazards compared to running trails.
-More and more, poorly-prepared and inexperienced runners are getting themselves into serious trouble as they move higher into mountain terrain for which they are not skilled.
+More and more, poorly-prepared and inexperienced runners are getting themselves into serious trouble as they move into higher mountain terrain for which they are not skilled.

 Gear choice becomes critical in alpine terrain.
 The more you take, the more weight you have and the slower you’ll move.
 The less you take, the more vulnerable you are in bad weather or emergencies.
 Balance is key.
 We often wait for the right conditions that allow us to move fast and light with minimal gear.
 Equally as important as technical alpine skills is the knowledge of when it’s possible for you, given the conditions and your skill level, to go fast and light.

 Mountain runners choosing to climb peaks with technical terrain in the Alps should have a certain foundation of alpine climbing and glacier travel skills.